marcc-hpc/tutorials/pages/shortcourse/shortcourse_containers.md

 ## Custom containers

 It is possible to build a custom container with a remote build service, or by installing Singularity on your local machine.
 Ask the instructor for more details if you are interested in this option.
 When *Blue Crab* upgrades to Singularity 3, we will offer instructions for doing this automatically.
+Please see our [extra documentation](https://marcc-hpc.github.io/esc/common/singularity) for more details.

 ## Conclusion of the short course

 > This concludes the short course.
-Return to the homepage and consult the [MARCC homepage](https://marcc.jhu.edu) for further information.
+We hope that you have found the exposition of scientific computing topics and our description of our hardware, software, and system to be helpful for your work.

+{% include important.html content='Extra documentation and guides can be found at <code><a href="https://marcc-hpc.github.io/esc/">marcc-hpc.github.io/esc</a></code>.' %}